toopster/toopster.github.io/_posts/2021-09-07-time_poor_not_poor_time_management.markdown

 When I was working as Chief Technical Officer for a digital agency, we worked with the client to implement an integrated, web-based platform that would help their guests find and book rooms via their website but also help their internal teams manage the sales and operational processes of lead tracking, invoice generation, property management and room allocation.

-The final solution used a combination of the off-the-shelf, but customisable products such as [WordPress](https://www.wordpress.org/), [SugarCRM](https://www.sugarcrm.com/) and [Xero](https://www.xero.com/) together with a completely bespoke interface built using [ReactJS](https://reactjs.org/) (see image below).
+The final solution used a combination of the off-the-shelf, but highly customisable products such as [WordPress](https://www.wordpress.org/), [SugarCRM](https://www.sugarcrm.com/) and [Xero](https://www.xero.com/) together with a completely bespoke interface built using [ReactJS](https://reactjs.org/) (see image below).

 ![Student Accommodation Room Allocation Interface](post_images/2021-09-07-blog_post_react_interface.png)